An upper bound conjecture for the Yokota invariant: The Kauffman bracket and the Yokota invariant

 \item If $\Gamma$ is the disjoint union of $\Gamma_1$ and $\Gamma_2$, then $\langle\Gamma\rangle=\langle\Gamma_1\rangle\langle\Gamma_2\rangle$. \end{enumerate}

 \end{dfn}

 It is absolutely not clear from the definition that such a map exists; a proof is in \cite[Chapter 9]{kauflins}.
 However, it is straightforward to see that Properties \ref{prop:prima}-\ref{prop:ultima} are enough to calculate $\langle\Gamma\rangle$.
 Taking any planar diagram of $\Gamma$, apply a fusion rule near each crossing, and then undo the crossing using Property \ref{prop:crossing}; therefore we only need to calculate $\langle\cdot\rangle$ on planar graphs.
-Here repeated applications of the Fusion rule create a bridge, and rules \ref{prop:bridge}, \ref{prop:zero} and \ref{prop:ultima} allow to compute $\langle\Gamma\rangle$ from the Kauffman bracket of two graphs with fewer vertices.
+For a planar graph, repeated applications of the Fusion rule create a bridge, and Properties \ref{prop:bridge}, \ref{prop:zero} and \ref{prop:ultima} allow to compute $\langle\Gamma\rangle$ from the Kauffman bracket of two graphs, each with fewer vertices.

 \begin{oss} There are a few different normalizations of the Kauffman bracket in the literature.
 Here we use the \emph{unitary normalization}; it should be noted that \cite{kauflins} uses a different one, however the results there apply to the unitary normalization with little modification. \end{oss}